Two women dressed in humorous hot dog costumes, holding microphones, standing against a pink background, with surprised or confused expressions.

 Pulsive Party consists of multidisciplinary artists, Ashley Whitehead and Natalie Tin Yin Gan.
 Since 2012, the two have used their best friend humour, signature campy playfulness, and extensive performance backgrounds in dance, clown, voice, and writing to create performance.
 Their three Lip Service shows engage pertinent social and political issues, tackling shame and taboo conversations in funny and unforgettable ways.
 Pairing with Ashley’s role as a sexual health educator, Pulsive Party shows create camaraderie and access to information, aiming to empower every body to make informed decisions about their health, lives, and relationships.

-She is a multidisciplinary creator and performer who has been making the sweet moves of an awkward, tall kid all their life.
+They are a multidisciplinary creator, performer, and teacher who has been making the sweet moves of an awkward, tall kid all their life.
 Ashley has the privilege of living, working, and playing on the unceded Coast Salish territories of the Squamish, Musqueam, and Tsleil-Waututh First Nations - also known as Vancouver, BC.

 ashleywhitehead.ca